 Risk aversion is the strong inclination to avoid taking risks in the face of uncertainty.
-State and local governments should consider the risks associated with various sea level rise scenarios and determine their tolerance for, or aversion to, those risks.
-There is no quantitative calculation to determine a project's risk level, however the general guidance can be provided:
+State and local governments should consider the risks associated with various Sea Level Scenarios and determine their tolerance for, or aversion to, those risks (i.e., over or underestimating the amount of sea level rise).
+Risk aversion and development type are not strictly defined boxes but rather represent a spectrum of risk levels that in practice need to be evaluated on a project-by-project basis.
+For many situations, there will be multiple development types within a single project or planning effort that will need to be considered.
+Additionally, the lifespan of a project or adaptation action, is a major factor in its risk profile.
+There is no quantitative calculation to determine risk level, however general guidance can be provided: